chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 Chef Workstation
 -----------------------------------------------------
-Chef Workstation contains multiple chef products.
-When invoking the ``chef`` command line tool and accepting the license, users are required to accept the license for all the embedded products as well.
-The same license applies to all products, but each product must have its own license acceptance.
-``chef --chef-license accept`` will accept the license for Chef Workstation, Chef Infra, Chef InSpec, and Push Jobs Client.
+Chef Workstation contains multiple Chef Software products.
+When invoking the ``chef`` command line tool and accepting the license users are required to accept the license for all the embedded products as well.
+The same license applies to all products, but each product must have its own license acceptance. ``chef --chef-license accept`` will accept the license for Chef Workstation, Chef Infra Client, Chef InSpec, and Push Jobs Client.

-Chef Infra
+Chef Infra Client
 -----------------------------------------------------
-In addition to the above methods, users can specify ``chef_license = 'accept'`` in their Chef config.
+In addition to the above methods, users can specify ``chef_license = 'accept'`` in their Chef Infra Client and Chef Infra Server config.
 On a workstation, this can be specified in ``~/.chef/config.rb`` or ``~/.chef/knife.rb``, and on a node, it can be specified in ``/etc/chef/client.rb``.
 This method of license acceptance is backwards-compatible to non-EULA versions of Chef Infra.